Privacy Policy

 Patalyze processes the email address, password, first name, surname, company name, and possibly other, additional data Visitor provided during the registration process on the basis of Art.
 6 para.
 1 sentence 1 lit. b) GDPR to perform the contract of use.
 Visitor’s IP address, operating system, device identifiers, and referrer url are processed in accordance with Art.
 6 para.
 1 sentence 1 lit. f) GDPR, as it is in Patalyze's legitimate interests to match Visitor’s IP address, operating system, device identifiers, and referrer url with data from other Visitor’s that have misused Patalyze's service in the past for fraud prevention purposes.

-Please note that the creation of a Patalyze account is a prerequisite for using Patalyze Services, but creating a Patalyze account does not oblige Visitor to purchase a paid offering.
+Creating a Patalyze account is a prerequisite for using Patalyze Services but does not oblige Visitor to purchase a paid offering.
 User can delete the Patalyze account at any time by sending an e-mail with such request to info@patalyze.com or deleting his account in on the account management page.

-If Visitor uses Single Sign-On (SSO) to log in to Patalyze, there is no need for a separate registration with Patalyze.
+If Visitor uses Single Sign-On (SSO) to log in to Patalyze (via Google or Microsoft), there is no need for a separate registration with Patalyze.
 During the Single Sign-On, the Visitor allows Patalyze to store Visitor's email address, first and last name, profile picture, and unique identifier from the SSO provider.
 Patalyze processes this data on the basis of Art.
 6 para.
 1 sentence 1 lit. b) GDPR.

 Upon purchase of any paid offerings, Patalyze additionally collects the following personal data in accordance with Art.
 6 para.
 1 sentence 1 lit. b) GDPR: